DedZago/StatisticalProcessMonitoring.jl/docs/src/theory.md

 \end{cases}$

 This design assumes equal importance of each control chart, but weighting schemes might be used to emphasize the relative importance of each control chart.
 Algorithms like stochastic approximations are commonly used to solve these designs.
+Furthermore, the expectation can be replaced by the median or quantiles of the RL in the above scheme.